AOTEAROA NEW ZEALAND'S ENVIRONMENTAL HEALTH: 2024

 Recent extreme weather affected the northern and central North Island, especially Northland, Auckland, Bay of Plenty, Gisborne and Hawke’s Bay.

 New Zealand has 25 PM2.5 and 12 NO2 monitoring stations.
-There are also few stations monitoring CO and SO2 levels.
+Few stations also monitor CO and SO2 levels.
 National reporting is limited by the few stations and restricted spatial coverage.

 Health conditions related to poor indoor environments show extensive inequities for children.
-This domain consistently has the greatest inequities within the EHINZ program.
+This domain consistently shows the most significant inequities within the EHINZ program.

 Occupational lead absorption notification rates are high for Pacific peoples, males and those living in more deprived areas.